 Like so many others throughout history, I find myself creating and performing ceremonies, prayers, and rituals in the hope of connecting myself with the earth.
 This connective urge has led me to develop specific processes and use materials referencing the cause and effect of environmental and natural manipulation.

-My learning of our ability to manipulate nature has amplified my fascination with the actual processes used to manipulate it.
-As new examples of environmental destruction are released, a new chapter titled "No Return" has been submitted for an environmental recovery and visions of that ‘Back to the Future’ time machine come rushing in.
-Once again, I ask myself how are we able to break the planet.
+My learning of our ability to manipulate nature has amplified my fascination with the processes used to manipulate it.
+As new examples of environmental destruction are released, a new chapter titled "No Return" has been submitted for environmental recovery, and visions of that ‘Back to the Future’ time machine come rushing in.